Zen-Nightshade/Emotion_recognition/README.md

 # Emotion Recognition from Voice (RAVDESS Dataset)

 This project implements a deep learning-based emotion recognition system using audio data from the [RAVDESS dataset](https://zenodo.org/record/1188976).
-The primary focus is on leveraging audio features—such as spectrograms and MFCCs—for classifying emotions conveyed in speech.
+The primary focus is on leveraging audio features, such as spectrograms and MFCCs, for classifying emotions conveyed in speech.

 ## Project Highlights